the original Halpern fountain ~ the Siebenröhrenbrunnen in Heilbronn Germany

 Széchenyi Thermal Baths in Budapest

-Aquadome Spa in Austria, final day of Josh’s winter tour
+Aquadome Spa in Austria, final day of Josh’s wintry tour

 bone house in Hallstatt Austria